 Billing option 3 – automatic sync to external insurance billing software.We can automatically sync information over to certain third party insurance billing services (more full service):

 And insurance billing platforms (would be used by a biller in your office or third party biller that you work with):

-So if you use one of these services for your insurance billing, we can set it up so that charges that are entered into Cerbo automatically sync over to the insurance billing service, who submits the claims to insurance.
+If you use one of these services for your insurance billing, your account can be configured so charges are entered into an encounter note are automatically sync over to the insurance billing service, who submits the claims to insurance.
 This option may be set up so that the charge amounts for insurance-billable charges that are added to patients' charts in Cerbo are $0 in the EHR, then the billing service applies the appropriate charge in their system.
 In this setup, there would not be any need to manually apply payments received from insurance to outstanding balances in Cerbo.